What is an Entertainment Rider? Why is it Important, and What does it Cost?

 Other elements that can be put into riders is information related to media request, filming policy, how many meet-and-greet opportunities they will do with clients which normally include how many photographs and autographs they will allow for an event.

-Entertainment riders are an important, detailed communication tool from an artist to a conference or event producer that will make each event a success.
+Entertainment riders are a key, detailed communication tool from an artist to a conference or event producer that will make each event a success.
 An artist comfortable with the technical equipment provided and well cared for by providing the correct the hospitality items, creates a happy artist.
 And happy artists, create amazing performances.

 What does it cost?